-The world has become a small village with all these interconnections, social media, and other new technologies have made privacy j become just a word.
+The world has become a small village with all these interconnections, social media, and other new technologies that have made privacy become just a word.
 But perhaps you are wondering whether it is possible to protect your privacy in this era of advanced technology.

 We want to answer the question: